martinvonz/jj/docs/bookmarks.md

    if the unexpected location is identical to the local position of the bookmark.

 2. The local bookmark must not be [conflicted](#conflicts).
-If it is, you would need to use `jj bookmark set`, for example, to resolve the conflict.
+If it is, you would need to use `jj bookmark move`, for example, to resolve the conflict.

    This makes `jj git push` safe even if `jj git fetch` is performed on a timer in the background (this situation is a known issue[^known-issue] with some